wedelljd/wedelljd.github.io/_posts/2017-03-01-Meeting a Mate in Four Minutes.md

 ## Observed differences in match results based on self-rated attractiveness

-Since attractiveness seemed to be a rather accuate predictor of whether participants give a 'yes' decision, I wanted to explore the relationship between people's rating of their own attractiveness and the matches they receive.
+Since attractiveness seemed to be a rather accurate predictor of whether participants give a 'yes' decision, I wanted to explore the relationship between people's rating of their own attractiveness and the matches they receive.

 I grouped participants using KMeans clustering based on how highly they rated their own attractiveness the night of the event.
 I performed the classification using both 5 and 8 clusters, with similar findings.